Organized By

 Our high-quality research forms a core part of the life of London Met and underpins all that we do.
 Research covers everything from teaching thousands of undergraduates, supervising several hundred students on PhD and Professional Doctorate programmes, conducting funded research, or working with our many partners.
 London Met is home to a number of research centres, groups that provide a focal point for staff and research students.
 They give definition and direction to the work that we do.

 The School of Computing and Digital Media offers high-quality teaching underpinned by strong industry-relevant research.
-The School provides undergraduate, postgraduate and professional courses that can prepare you for a successful career within one of three subject areas:
+The School provides undergraduate, postgraduate and professional courses within one of three subject areas:

-• Computer science and applied computing – including computing, software engineering and cyber security courses
+• Computer science and applied computing – including computing, software engineering and cyber security.

-• Communications technology and mathematics – including systems engineering, robotics, electronics and mathematics courses
+• Communications technology and mathematics – including systems engineering, robotics, electronics and mathematics.

-• Creative technologies and digital media – including film, media, games, journalism and music courses
+• Creative technologies and digital media – including film, media, games, journalism and music.

 Responsive image